 The trains arrive every 15 to 30 minutes, which meant I didn’t have to wait long.
 Just as I was waiting for passengers to exit the train I realized that the only thing in my hand… was my phone.

 Just my phone.
 NOT my passport.

 It wasn’t in either of the zippered pouches I keep it in.
 I spun in a circle to check the ground.

 I could hear my own heartbeat.

 Trying to stay calm as I retraced my steps was… difficult, to say the least.
 I asked if the bar employees had seen one laying around.
 They directed me to the police kiosk.
-I retraced my steps 3 times, eyes glued to the ground.
-No dice.
+I fully retraced my steps three times, eyes glued to the ground.

 Coming down off of that adrenaline rush, I think I almost fainted again on the train.
 This whole saga lasted half an hour, so luckily I didn’t miss my flight.

-Honestly, I’d only been worried about missing out on my trip to the Netherlands… I knew I’d be able to get an emergency passport issued to get back home if necessary, but my short jaunt up North would have been extra expensive if I’d had to move things around and lose money already paid on Airbnbs and tickets, etc.
+Honestly, I’d only been worried about missing out on my trip to the Netherlands… I knew I’d be able to get an emergency passport issued to get back home if necessary, but my short jaunt up North would have been extra expensive if I’d had to move things around and lose money I’d already paid for Airbnbs and tickets.